namoray/vision/docs/synthetic_validator.md

 ### Download the necessary models
-Simple step this one - note it may take a while if you have poor bandwidth (not recommended)
+Simple step this one - note it may take a while if you have poor bandwidth

 ```bash
 ./get_models.sh